DeedleFake/shaw/README.md

 shaw
 ====

 shaw implements a Latin-to-Shavian translator in pure Go.
-The initial implementation was auto-translated from C using [ccgo](https://modernc.org/ccgo).
-C version by [Dave Coffin](https://www.dechifro.org/shavian/).
+It is entirely written from scratch and is compatible with the dictionary files used by the translators written by [Dave Coffin](https://www.dechifro.org/shavian/).